CBD and coaching

 Coaching in the Moment

-Coaching in the Moment requires clinicians to establish rapport and set expectations with their residents, observe the residents doing their daily work, provide coaching feedback, and document the encounter.
+Coaching in the Moment requires clinicians to establish rapport and set expectations with their residents, observe the residents doing their daily work, provide coaching feedback, and record the encounter.
 Frequent observation is a key ingredient in resident learning and assessment.

 - Establishing educational Rapport between the resident and the clinician (an educational alliance or partnership)